openvinotoolkit/openvino/inference-engine/samples/speech_sample/README.md

 ### Speech Inference

-Once the IR is created, you can use the following command to do inference on Intel^&reg; Processors with the GNA co-processor (or emulation library):
+Once the IR is created, you can use the following command to do inference on Intel&reg; Processors with the GNA co-processor (or emulation library):

 ```sh
 ./speech_sample -d GNA_AUTO -bs 2 -i dev93_10.ark -m wsj_dnn5b.xml -o scores.ark -r dev93_scores_10.ark
 ```

 Here, the floating point Kaldi-generated reference neural network scores (`dev93_scores_10.ark`) corresponding to the input feature file (`dev93_10.ark`) are assumed to be available for comparison.

 All of them can be downloaded from [https://storage.openvinotoolkit.org/models_contrib/speech/2021.2/wsj_dnn5b_smbr](https://storage.openvinotoolkit.org/models_contrib/speech/2021.2/wsj_dnn5b_smbr).
-Inference Engine Intermediate Representation `wsj_dnn5b.xml` file was generated in the [previous Model preparation section](#model-preparation).
+Inference Engine Intermediate Representation `wsj_dnn5b.xml` file was generated in the previous [Model Preparation](#model-preparation) section.

 > **NOTES**:
 >